 Hi!
-I’m Elisabeth, the brains and the crazy behind this blog.
+I’m Elisabeth.
 Spanish Mama is for bilingual families, parents, teachers, and lovers of Spanish– anyone looking for ideas and inspiration for language learning!
 I’m a scattered-but-creative-mind, better at thinking of good ideas than implementing them, and always like to learn.
 I really love teaching and mothering.

 Make sure to follow us on social media, and sign up for my newsletter to stay in touch!